kubrickfr/avsc-wiki/API.md

-`Service` instances are generated from a [protocol declaration][protocol-declaration] and define an API that can be used to send remote messages (for example to another machine, or another process on the same machine).
+`Service` instances are generated from a [protocol declaration][protocol-declaration] and define an API that can be used to send remote messages (for example to another machine or another process on the same machine).

 ### `Service.forProtocol(protocol, [opts])`